- Cancer Information

 - referrals to respite care services.

-When to startPalliative care is useful at all stages of advanced cancer and can be provided alongside active treatment for cancer.
-Starting palliative treatment from the time of diagnosis can help improve quality of life.
+When to startPalliative care is useful at all stages of advanced cancer and can be given alongside active treatment for cancer.
+Connecting with the palliative care team early on can help improve quality of life.

-Who provides carePalliative care may be coordinated by a GP or community nurse or, if the person’s needs are complex, by a specialist palliative care team.
+Who provides carePalliative care may be led by a GP, nurse practitioner or community nurse or, if the person’s needs are complex, by a specialist palliative care team.

 For more on this, call Cancer Council 13 11 20, or see Palliative care.